hashicorp/packer/website/source/docs/builders/openstack.html.md

     is an alternative way of providing `source_image` and only either of them can be specified.

+-   `source_image_filter` (map) - The search filters for determining the base image to use.
+This is an alternative way of providing `source_image` and only one of these methods can be used. `source_image` will override the filters.

 -   `username` or `user_id` (string) - The username or id used to connect to the OpenStack service.
 If not specified, Packer will use the environment variable `OS_USERNAME` or `OS_USERID`, if set.
 This is not required if